 The SECURE Act changed the distribution rules for most designated beneficiaries of IRAs and employer sponsored plans.
-Most non-spousal designated beneficiaries that inherit an IRA in 2020 and beyond will not be required to take annual RMDs, but they will be required to fully distribute the account by December 31 of the 10th anniversary of the original account owner's death.
+Most non-spousal designated beneficiaries that inherit an IRA in 2020 and beyond will be required to fully distribute the account by December 31 of the 10th anniversary of the original account owner's death.

-Beneficiaries may choose to take a proportionate amount each year, a lump sum, or as much or little as they like each year.
+Designated beneficiaries who inherit from an IRA owner who died before their Required Begininning Date may choose to take a proportionate amount each year, a lump sum, or as much or little as they like each year.
 The only requirement is that the account is fully depleted by December 31 of the 10th year.
+Designated beneficiaries who inherit from an IRA owner who died after their required beginning date will be under the 10 year rule but also have to take an annual beneficiary RMD in years 1-9, with a final distribution in the 10th year.